Mike-Reina/BlueFin_Client/README.md

 The GetProductDetail task will allow the client to ping the Web App for details of a specific product.

-It accepts the Product Code(int) and Product Tye(str "Equipment or Livestock").
+It accepts the Product Code(int) and Product Type(str "Equipment" or "Livestock").

 If the Product Code is valid it will retrieve the product model and print the details to the CLI.